Auditable Events

 Example Display the last 3 entries in the audit ring buffer:

-example:/audit/#> show last 3 ╒ Audit log ring buffer, entries 1-3 of 3 ═══════════════════════════════════════════════════════════╕ │SEQ TIME LEVEL/FACILITY USER/ROLE EVENTID MESSAGE │ │218 2025-03-10 Notice root Access Control Authentication successful for │ │ 12:48:37 Auth system SSH login Success user ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │217 2025-03-10 Notice root Access Control SSH login exit for user │ │ 12:48:34 Auth system SSH login Exit ‘admin’ from 198.18.1.99:33202 │ │ 0x1000000000010021 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │216 2025-03-10 Info admin Audit Log Event Entire audit log displayed │ │ 12:48:14 Security administrator Display from the CLI. │ │ 0x6000000000010000 │ └────────────────────────────────────────────────────────────────────────────────────────────────────┘ Page 1 of 1 - Navigation: ‘a’ for previous page, ‘d’ for next page, ‘q’ to quit, ‘r’ to resize example:/#>
+example:/audit/#> show last 3 ╒ Audit log ring buffer, entries 1-3 of 3 ═══════════════════════════════════════════════════════════╕ │SEQ TIME LEVEL/FACILITY USER/ROLE EVENTID MESSAGE │ │218 2025-03-10 Notice root Access Control Authentication successful for │ │ 12:48:37 Auth system SSH login Success user ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │217 2025-03-10 Notice root Access Control SSH login exit for user │ │ 12:48:34 Auth system SSH login Exit ‘admin’ from 198.18.1.99:33202 │ │ 0x1000000000010021 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │216 2025-03-10 Info admin Audit Log Event Entire audit log displayed │ │ 12:48:14 Security administrator Display from the CLI. │ │ 0x6000000000010000 │ └────────────────────────────────────────────────────────────────────────────────────────────────────┘ Page 1 of 1 | Navigation: ‘a’ prev, ‘d’ next, ‘q’ quit, ‘r’ refresh, ‘g’ goto, ‘l’ display all example:/#>NUMBER- The number of entries to display, provided as an integer.

-show range [START] [NUM]
+show range <START> <NUM>-

 The output will, by default, be displayed in an interactive mode, if the terminal allows for it.